Matías Catalán

-Career
+Club career

 Catalán made his senior debut in Copa Argentina for San Lorenzo on May 17, 2012, against River Plate.

 In 2016, he joined Atletico Rafaela.

+International career

+In August 2019, his agent, Agustín Jiménez, revealed that Catalán had been called up to the Chile national team, however he was not included in the final squad.
+On 27 March 2023, he made his debut with Chile in a friendly match against Paraguay.

 Personal life

 Catalán holds dual Argentine-Chilean nationality since his father, Claudio, is Chilean.